snipesmarter/smart-sniper/README.md

    - found at https://github.com/MohanadHosny/Microsoft-Minecraft-Auth

 Thanks to [chrommie] and [kenny] for:
- - main.py updates
+ - `main.py` updates
    - prompt tidying

 Thanks to [chrommie] for:
- - main.py updates
+ - `main.py` updates
    - type declarations

 Thanks to [peet] for:
   - NameMc scraping script
-  - main.py tidying
+  - `main.py` tidying

 Thanks to [surprise] for:
   - updated bearer grabber script
-  - main.py tidying
+  - `main.py` tidying

 Thanks to [coolkidmacho], [overestimate], [TanujKS], and [Kqzz] for:
  - this README and it's contents

 Thanks to [MatrixCodeDE] for:
- - main.py updates
+ - `main.py` updates
    - cross platform optimisation
-   - Name Checking for auto 3 char.
+   - Name Checking for auto 3 char
+   - optional scraper usage
+ - `scraper.py` updates
+   - droptime including

 Thanks to issue submitters, issue commenters, stargazers, and anyone missed here for:
  - making this project grow